HirasawaProject/Hirasawa-Bancho/README.md

 We will also have a plugin store available at some point later down the line of development

 ## Requirements
-* Java 8
+* Java 17
-* Mysql (soon to be configurable)
+* MariaDB
 * Gradle

 In terms of hardware requirements I've gotten this to run on a Pi Zero

 ## Builds
-Hirasawa builds can be downloaded [here](https://github.com/cg0/Hirasawa-Project/releases), the version number uses the format YYYYMMDD using the UTC timezone
+Hirasawa builds can be downloaded [here](https://github.com/cg0/Hirasawa-Project/releases), the version number uses the [semver versioning scheme](https://semver.org/)

 ## Building
-Building Hirasawa is very easy, for building testing builds `gradle shadow` will output to `build/libs/HirasawaProject-VERSION.jar`
+Building Hirasawa is very easy, for building testing builds `gradle shadow` will output to `build/libs/HirasawaProject-VERSION-all.jar`

 ## Contribution
 Hirasawa is completely open to contribution, please feel free to open tickets or work on what we currently have in the